Circuit boards

 Ongoing development

 The boards all have a date code, and the GitHub project may have moved on since the boards were made.
 If you have any problems it is worth checking out the project from the corresponding date.
 This will provide the correct schematic.
 This is particularly important for the 3D printed cases based on the PCB design as other date codes may not fit.
 This also means boards you buy may not look exactly like the latest image or circuit.
-Colour may also vary.
+Colour may also vary as I like to make slightly different designs with different colours.

 If using the open source software, this is usually set to auto updated periodically - this can be disabled in settings if you prefer.
 Solar System has its own software update process from the management system.